Altinn/altinn-studio-docs/content/altinn-studio/guides/payment/backend-manual/add-process-task.en.md

 ---
-title: Backend configuration
-description: Set up your backend to handle payment.
-weight: 1
+hidden: true
 ---

+> This is a description of how to set up a payment task in the app process.
+This involves several manual steps in multiple
+> configuration files.
+> If you use Altinn Studio Designer to add the payment task to the process, all the manual configuration outlined below
+> will be set up automatically.

-### 1. Create two data types to store payment information:
+### Create two data types to store payment information:

 This data type is used to store information and status about the payment.
 Put it in the `dataTypes` array in `App/config/applicationmetadata.json`.